Federal Policy

 Table of Contents

-• For a full breakdown of the changes to the light-duty EV tax credit, view a factsheet created by the EC and SAFE.
+For a full breakdown of the changes to the New Clean Vehicle Tax Credit, view a factsheet created by the EC and SAFE.

-For the first time, used EVs will be eligible for federal tax credits of up to $4,000 or 30% of the sales price, whichever is lower.
+For the first time, the IRA enacted a federal tax credit for used EVs.
+Eligible vehicles qualify for up to $4,000 or 30% of the sales price, whichever is lower.
 The sales price must be less than $25,000 and the vehicle must be at least two years old.
 Income caps also apply.
 View our factsheet for more information.

-As of December 2022, the 45W credit extends to commercial and tax-exempt entities, making government entities eligible to claim the credit.
-The credit is up to $7,500 for vehicles under 14,000 pounds and up to $40,000 for all other vehicles.
+Commercial EVs can receive credit for up to 30% of the sales price, up to $7,500 for vehicles under 14,000 pounds and up to $40,000 for all other vehicles.
 Only certain vehicles are eligible for the credit, as the new law stipulates certain manufacturing and final assembly requirements.
-The Alternative Fuels Data Center for the U.S. Department of Energy has created a tool to determine vehicle eligibility.

-The federal tax credit on charging equipment has been extended through 2032.
+The federal tax credit for charging equipment has been extended through 2032.
 For individual/residential uses, the tax credit remains unchanged at 30%, up to $1,000.
-For commercial uses, the tax credit Is 6% with a maximum credit of $100,000 per unit (up from $30,000 per property).
-The equipment must be placed in a low-income community or non-urban area.
+For commercial uses, the tax credit is 6% with a maximum credit of $100,000 per unit (up from $30,000 per property).

 Electrifying the USPS Fleet

-The law allocates $3 billion for electrifying the United States Postal Service fleet, including vehicles and charging infrastructure, which the EC has strongly advocated for.
+The law allocates $3 billion for electrifying the United States Postal Service fleet, including vehicles and charging infrastructure, advocated for by the EC.

 Other Key Provisions